margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for folk music from all 50 states
 * Grateful for people in Pakistan
 * Grateful for memories of the churches and neighborhoods in Washington, DC
-* Grateufl for memories walking in Ireland
+* Grateful for memories walking in Ireland
-* Grateufl for my brother
+* Grateful for my brother
 * Grateful for currents, water, electricity
 * Grateful for a smile shared with someone in the car next to me
 * Grateful for American flags reflecting through glass doors